goauthentik/authentik/website/developer-docs/blueprints/v1/tags.md

 Conditionally add YAML to a blueprint.

 Similar to a one-line if, the first argument is the condition, which can be any valid yaml or custom tag.
-It will be evaluted as boolean in python.
+It will be evaluated as boolean in python.
 However, keep in mind that dictionaries and lists will always evaluate to `true`, unless they are empty.

 The second argument is used when the condition is `true`, and the third - when `false`.
 The YAML inside both arguments will be fully resolved, thus it is possible to use custom YAML tags and even nest them inside dictionaries and lists.